 Accommodation comes in a vast range of all shapes and sizes.
 From cheap and cheerful backpacker hostels to indulgent luxury lodges and everything in between, you’ll find the perfect place to rest your weary bones after long hours of play.

-Once you arrive in Queenstown you have the local support of Ski Express staff at the Snow Centre (view address here).
+Once you arrive in Queenstown you have the local support of Ski Express staff at the Queenstown iSite.
 Whether you need to check your documentation, add extra ski hire, or book a sightseeing activity, there is someone at the Ski Express service desk ready to help.

 Where to Eat

-Head upstairs to Winnie’s, and start your night right with one of the finest pizzas in town.
+For the evening, head upstairs to Winnie’s Pizza Bar, and start your night right with one of the finest pizzas in town.
 Extra points awarded for the opening roof, adding serious novelty factor to your meal.

 Queenstown is celebrated for its dynamic after-dark scene, boasting an impressive number of bars all within close proximity.

-Expect nothing less than all-out wild west – saddle-style bar stools, rollicking country music, shuffleboard, and a mechanical bull.
+Cowboys – Expect nothing less than all-out wild west; saddle-style bar stools, rollicking country music, shuffleboard, and a mechanical bull.